suhasasumukh/AI-Chess/README.md

 - Works on Algorithms and Search techniques

 - It utilizes advanced algorithms and machine learning techniques to make intelligent moves and learn from its gameplay.
-With its high level of precision and strategic thinking,
+It has high level of precision and strategic thinking.